coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-mchip-v23.md

 ### 2) Activate the dojo-env and Install the Env in Jupyter

-- The first line in the code block below will switch to dojo-env-ds.
+- The first line in the code block below will switch to dojo-env.
-- The second line will install dojo-env-ds as an option in Juyter Notebook/Lab, which you will use instead of Google Colab when working locally.
+- The second line will install dojo-env as an option in Juyter Notebook/Lab, which you will use instead of Google Colab when working locally.

 ```
-conda activate dojo-env-ds
+conda activate dojo-env
-python -m ipykernel install --user --name dojo-env-ds --display-name "Python (dojo-env-ds)"
+python -m ipykernel install --user --name dojo-env --display-name "Python (dojo-env)"
 ```

 # Step 2.4: Setting dojo-env as the default + alias commands